-Gucci is seeking to register the aforementioned designs in classes (as trademarks as registered according to the classes of goods and services in which the registrant uses then) that range from handbags (class 18) to clothing and footwear, and in the case of the tiger head and the green and red bumblebee marks, in class 14, for use on watches and jewelry.
+Gucci is seeking to register the aforementioned designs in classes (as trademarks as registered according to the classes of goods and services in which the registrant uses them) that range from handbags (class 18) to clothing and footwear, and in the case of the tiger head and the green and red bumblebee marks, in class 14, for use on watches and jewelry.

 The applications join a number of other recent filings by Gucci and issued trademark registrations, such as those for the house’s varyingly stylized “GG” marks, including but not limited to the modified double “G” mark that Michele has been boldly employing since his creative directorial debut in early 2015.
 As The Telegraph’s Sarah Royce-Greensill noted this spring:

 The double G monogram made an appearance in belt buckles in those first shows, and since then Michele has run with the theme, featuring it on accessories and clothing alongside other Gucci house codes such as the equestrian bit and red and green stripes.
 Statement made: the logo is back.